 Did you know:

-- Over 60% of the GLBT community describe their faith as “very important” to them and 58% have made “a personal commitment to Jesus Christ” (Barna Research)
+- Over 60% of the LGBT community describe their faith as “very important” to them and 58% have made “a personal commitment to Jesus Christ” (Barna Research)

-- Most traditional churches have not been open and affirming to the GLBT community
+- Most traditional churches have not been open and affirming to the LGBT community

 - Families are struggling with reconciling their Biblical beliefs and full acceptance of their gay loved ones/friends.
 The families are leaving churches over this issue or are feeling guilt because they have a gay child